keptn-hotday-2021/keptn-hotday-2021/README.md

 * Add relevant KiaB steps to setup
     * https://tutorials.keptn.sh/tutorials/keptn-in-a-box-07/index.html?index=..%2F..index#0

+* Considering reqorking the keptn-in-box script for a quicker deploy
 * need to add a step to cycle all the pods after dyantrace installation
     ```
     for i in `kubectl get pod -n keptn | awk '{print $1}' | grep -v "NAME"`; do kubectl delete pod $i -n keptn; done